averyhiebert/vim-roguelike-challenge/README.md

 VimRC is self-documenting in the form of a `:help` command.
 For instance, to learn about controls try `:help controls`.
-A text version of the documentation that you can browse through, as well as a summary or changes intended specifically for vim users, may arrive in the future.
+A text version of the documentation that you can browse through, as well as a summary or changes intended specifically for vim users, is in the works.

 ## License